-From October 2023, no one arranging support (such as home care or residential care) will have to pay more than £86,000 over their lifetime in care costs.
-Individuals with assets of less than £20,000 won’t have to pay anything towards their care from their assets.
+From October 2023, no one arranging support (such as or ) will have to pay more than £86,000 over their lifetime in care costs.
+Individuals with assets of less than £20,000 won't have to pay anything towards their care from their assets.
 And those with assets under £100,000 will be eligible for some state support, up from £23,250.

 Prime Minister, Boris Johnson, announced the changes in Parliament on 7 September with the introduction of a new 'health and social care levy' that he said would help fund the new care system and address financial challenges in the NHS.